relating to insurance; requiring school districts to obtain employee health

 3.26separately from the other enrollees in the school employee insurance program for the

 3.27first four years after entering the program.
 This paragraph does not apply to a school

 3.28employee upon later becoming a member of a school employee group that has not

-3.30(e) The decision of an exclusive representative of school employees or, in the case of
+3.30(e) The decision of a school board of a school employer and an exclusive representative of school employees or, in the case

-3.31unorganized employees, the decision of a school district, to enter into the school employee
+3.31unorganized employees, the decision of the school board of a school employer, to not opt-out of entry into the school employee

 3.32insurance program is irrevocable and applies to all future years.